Published by The Lawfare Institute

 Quinta Jurecic is a fellow in Governance Studies at the Brookings Institution and a senior editor at Lawfare.
 She previously served as Lawfare's managing editor and as an editorial writer for the Washington Post.

-J. Scott Babwah Brennen is head of online expression policy at the Center on Technology Policy at UNC-Chapel Hill.
+J. Scott Babwah Brennen is the director of the Center on Technology Policy at NYU.

 Matt Perault is a contributing editor at Lawfare, the head of AI policy at Andreessen Horowitz, and a senior fellow at the Center on Technology Policy at New York University.